The Churches of Jesus Ministry in the Galilee

 The Christian gospels tell us that Jesus spent 3-6 years (27/29 AD – 30/36 AD) preaching in the Galilee, during his ministry in the Galilee he met and recruited his disciples and traveled around the countryside preaching as well as performing several miracles.
 His Galilee ministry began with his baptism at the site now known as Yardenit.
 Today several churches mark the significant sites where biblical events occurred in the Galilee.

-The Wedding Church at Cana, built on the site of Jesus First Miracle, Israel.
+The Greek Orthodox Church of the Marriage Feast, Cana, Israel.
 Photo credit: © Shutterstock

 The Church of the House of St Peter, Capernaum